behnamazimi/merriam-webster-dictionary-extension/readme.md

    file you have downloaded.
 4. Enjoy! :)

-### For your information
+### For your information:

-- This extension is hastily developed for personal uses
-- My API keys are set by default, so you can test it if you wish
+- My personal API keys are set by default, so you might be able to test its functionality before getting your API key if you wish.
-- There are still lots of messes in the code
-- It is not ready to be published in store yet and need more tests
-- This readme will be updated...
+- This extension is hastily developed for personal uses so don't be shy to give any constructive feedback. :)